neokt/mta-turnstile/README.md

 ---

-Below is our [link](https://github.com/neokt/mta-turnstile) to our GitHub repo.
+Here is our [link](https://github.com/neokt/mta-turnstile) to our GitHub repo.

 PDF slides of presentation have also been uploaded to GitHub